loisenjoki/BasaltMarketStock/README.md

 Basalt Stock Market App is a Flutter application that does shows stock detail for 10 random companies;using [MarketStock APIs](https://marketstack.com/).
 The app also uses a date range and an auto complete search box to filter the data from the API.

-## Screenshots

-(Optional: Include screenshots or GIFs showcasing your app)

 ## Features

 - Feature 1: List of Listed company in Stock Market and their details.